paulinho-16/MEIC-ASSO/docs/authentication.md

 ##### Pros

-- Low Latency: validating and creating sessions is faster as it doesn't need to consult the database;
+- Low Latency: validating and creating sessions is faster as it doesn't need to consult the database to verify the credentials;
 - Increases usability for the user;
 - Supports stateless server objects with maximal clustering and failover resiliency.